hacksu/nextcord-bot-advanced/README.md

 # Hacksu-Lesson-Discord-Bot-Advanced
 ## Intro
 Discord, for those who are unfamilar, is a free text and voice chatting platform.
 You will need a Discord account in order to make and interact with a bot.
 You can create an account free at their [website](https://discord.com).
 You can either use Discord through the Desktop Application or through the browser.
 Additionally, you will need Python 3.8 installed.
 You can download Python from [here](https://python.org)
-## Installing discord.py
+## Installing nextcord
-In order to be able to code your bot, you will need to install the Discord.py module.
+In order to be able to code your bot, you will need to install the nextcord module.
 To do so, follow these steps.

 1: Open up your computer's command line interface.
 For Windows, this is a program called Command Prompt (or Powershell if you would prefer).
 For Mac and Linux, this is called Terminal.
 2: Execute the following command
 ```
-pip install discord
+pip install nextcord
 ```
 If Python was installed correctly, you should see output that looks somewhat like (yours will probably look slightly different) to this:
 ![pip successful](https://i.imgur.com/fQpGOzT.png)
 If you don't see this and/or you get an error stating "pip is not recognized as a command" then you will need to unistall and then reinstall Python.
 When you reinstall, make SURE that you check the box that says "Add Python to your PATH".
-If you do not, you will not be able to use the pip command to get Discord.py.
+If you do not, you will not be able to use the pip command to get nextcord.
 ## Creating a Server
 Now that you are able to make a bot, you need to make a place for it to live.
 To get started, open up Discord and follow these steps: